donnybrilliant/terminal.sh/README.md

 - test edit mode
 - autocomplete on file handling (edit etc)
 - refactor data/.json handling/structure
+- move fileData handling from login.js to fileSystem.js?
+- render tools to /bin on filesystem load instead of keeping one reference there and one in user.tools?

 FIX ASAP:
 I should use utils more places getUsers etc